mattyg/txtApps_codeignitor/README.md

 It uses twitter to read in SMS messages for free.
 Otherwise it would require a GSM/GPRS modem.
 The ability to use a GSM/GPRS modem as txt message input will be added in the future.

+It is licensed under the GNU GPL v3.

 Possible Uses
 ----